-Event Cause Impact Treatment plan Late change of requirements Insufficient data during requirements analysis Late modules delivery.
-Use as good as possible estimated requirements, if final ones are not available and build first prototype, expecting that for the next iteration(s), final requirements will be provided.
-Delay in prototype design Insufficient manpower Delay in board delivery, increased cost Increase manpower, find new employees
+Event Cause Impact Treatment plan Late Insufficient Late modules Use as good as possible estimated requirements, if final change of data during delivery. ones are not available and build first prototype, expecting that requireme requirement for the next iteration(s), final requirements will be provided. nts s analysis Delay in Insufficient Delay in board Increase manpower, find new employees prototype manpower delivery, design increased cost Duatatina Dod boord Dolovinhoovd Identify the vector of the much law Prototype Bad board Delay in board - Identify the reason of the problem doesn't meet concept delivery, - Correct the board concept and selected technology the increased cost - Correct the prototype design - perform one more design iteration requirements